-AIMM (Accelerated Integration of Middle Math) is a rigorous course for students to develop concepts and skills outlined in the 6th-, 7th-, and 8th-grade North Carolina Standard Course of Study.
-Students will be challenged to solve complex, relevant, real-world problems in a highly accelerated mathematics learning environment.
-This course is designed to prepare students for NC Math 1.
+AIMM (Accelerated Integration of Middle Math) is a rigorous course for students to develop concepts and skills outlined in the 6th and 7th grade North Carolina Standard Course of Study.
+This course differs from Accelerated Math 6 in that it digs deeper into the 6th and 7th grade standards and students will be challenged to solve complex, relevant, real-world problems in a highly accelerated mathematics learning environment.
+This course is designed or students planning to enroll in NC Math 1 during their 7th grade year.
+AIMM students who plan to enroll in 7th grade Math 1 are highly encouraged to take Summer Bridge course that supports them with 8th grade content necessary for NC Math 1.
+This is an advanced math course.
+See Math Placement Guidance for criteria for advanced placement.